PUBLICATIONS

 Research Directions for Historic Preservation Law, A Research Agenda for Land Use and Planning Law (Edward Elgar Publishing; Sarah Schindler and John Infranca, eds.) forthcoming 2023

 - Land Use and Transportation Policies Addressing Climate Change, Global Climate Change and U.S. Law (American Bar Association Press; Michael Gerrard, Jody Freeman, and Michael Burger, eds.)
-3d ed. forthcoming 2023
+3d ed.
+2023

-- Heritage-Related Disaster Policy in the United States, The Cambridge Handbook of Disaster Law: Risk, Recovery, and Redevelopment (Cambridge University Press; John Travis Marshall, Susan Kuo, and Ryan M. Rowberry, ed.) forthcoming 2022
+- Heritage-Related Disaster Policy in the United States, The Cambridge Handbook of Disaster Law: Risk, Recovery, and Redevelopment (Cambridge University Press; John Travis Marshall, Susan Kuo, and Ryan M. Rowberry, ed.)
+2022

 - Adapting National Preservation Standards to Climate Change, Toward Sustainability and Equity: Envisioning Preservation Policy Reform (Columbia University Press; Erica Avrami, ed.)
 2021